 - European Union’s Generalized System of Preferences (GSP) Plus Scheme with respect to environment related Conventions/Protocols.

 Projects of IC Wing:

 1. International Cooperation Wing, Ministry of Climate Change is implementing a project titled “Environmentally Sound Management of Waste from Ship Recycling in Pakistan” with the Secretariat of Basel, Rotterdam and Stockholm Conventions, Geneva, Switzerland.
 The objective of this project is to focus on the development of inventories of hazardous waste and downstream hazardous waste management capacity in Pakistan particularly hazardous waste assessment studies, development of business cases/plans to assist government and industry to establish the requisite infrastructure.
-This project is funded by European Commission and will close in August, 2016.

 2. International Cooperation Wing, Ministry of Climate Change is implementing a project titled “Review and Update of the National Implementation Plan for the Stockholm Convention on Persistent Organic Pollutants (POPs) in Pakistan” with the United Nations Environment Programme (UNEP).
 This project is funded by Global Environment Facility (GEF) and will close in March, 2017.
 The main objectives of this project are as under:-